trans-travel/trans-travel/us/wy.md

  * Wyoming in 2009 was arguing in court for the housing of intersex people in administrative segregation, however a judge did determine that this was a violation of the prisoner's 14th Amendment rights.
+ * All state trans prisoners are currently housed according to their sex assigned at birth (as of Aug 9, 2023).

 ## Legal Definition of Sex